 Contact Info: Vice Provost for Faculty Affairs (919-513-7741)

-1.1 The Executive Vice Chancellor and Provost is responsible for reviewing the administrative performance of the Vice Chancellor and Dean of Academic and Student Affairs, Dean of the Graduate School, and the Vice Provosts (includes Senior Vice Provosts).
+1.1 The Executive Vice Chancellor and Provost is responsible for annually reviewing the administrative performance of the Vice Chancellor and Dean of Academic and Student Affairs, Dean of the Graduate School, and the Vice Provosts (includes Senior Vice Provosts).
 He/she is also responsible for comprehensive reviews every five (5) years.